 If you are part of a family unit actually living on the ground in Uruguay, you can apply for citizenship after three years – so long as you can show substantial ties to the country.
 That’s what the asterisk means: if you’re single and your family stays at home, the wait is extended to five years, and on top of that, “family unit” does not only refer to a spouse.
 In fact, a single child can live with a parent and still qualify.
 Owning real estate, renting a real apartment, being a member of social clubs, and having a local doctor also count as “substantial ties” to Uruguay.
 Thanks to these complicated qualifications, claiming Uruguayan citizenship has become extremely difficult in recent years.
 Therefore, I generally recommend against Uruguay because of this difficulty as well as the high opportunity cost here.
 There are simply better options unless you really wish to become Uruguayan.

 Russia (3 years)

-If you are willing to start a business or move your existing business to Russia, you may be able to obtain Russian citizenship within three years by merely paying taxes you would have had to pay anyway.
-While we often talk about low or no-tax offshore strategies for entrepreneurs, paying 13-19% in Russia may be worthwhile if you would have purchased economic citizenship from another country instead.
+If you are willing to start a business or move your existing business to Russia, you may be able to obtain Russian citizenship within three years by merely paying taxes that you would have had to pay anyway.
+While we often talk about low or no-tax offshore strategies for entrepreneurs, paying 13-19% in Russia might be worthwhile if you would have purchased economic citizenship from another country instead.
 You can learn more about Russian citizenship for entrepreneurs here.
 Russia’s passport does not offer access to Europe, but many successful Russians have long-term Schengen visas or merely obtain European residency from countries like Spain, Portugal, Italy, and Latvia.